vogon1/immich-wordpress-plugin/README.md

 1. In WordPress, go to **Plugins > Add New > Upload Plugin**.
 1. Upload the `.zip` file and activate the plugin.
 1. Create an API key in Immich: **Account settings > API keys**.
-The API key must have 3 permissions: asset.read, asset.view and album.read
+The API key must have 3 permissions: asset.read, asset.view, asset.download and album.read
 1. In wordpress go to **Settings > Immich** and enter your Immich url and API key.

 ## 🖼️ Usage